weidai07/Tap-Room/README.md

 This project is demostration of my knowledge in React to date.

-Original Version of Project: https://github.com/weidai07/TapRoom
+Previous Version of Project: https://github.com/weidai07/TapRoom

 ## Links:

 Github - https://github.com/weidai07/Tap-Room